hngx-org/Piranha-events-backend/CONTRIBUTING.md

-# CONTRIBUTING.md:
+# CONTRIBUTING

-Contributing to the HNGX Event App
+Contributing to the HNGX Event App.

 Thank you for considering contributing to the HNGX Event Application!
 We welcome contributions from the community to help improve and maintain this project.

 # Getting Started